AdobeDocs/experience-manager-65.nl-NL/help/assets/accessibility.md

 ## Ondersteuning voor het gebruik van het toetsenbord {#keyboard-use}

 Veel elementen van de gebruikersinterface die kunnen worden aangeklikt of geactiveerd met een aanwijzer, kunnen ook worden gebruikt met het toetsenbord.
 Met een toetsenbord kunnen gebruikers zich richten op UI-elementen en de juiste actie ondernemen.
-Gebruikers kunnen rechtstreeks sneltoetsen gebruiken om een opdracht of handeling te activeren zonder de gebruikersinterface-elementen te hoeven activeren en deze met het toetsenbord te activeren.
+Gebruikers kunnen rechtstreeks sneltoetsen gebruiken om een opdracht of handeling te activeren zonder dat ze zich hoeven te richten op UI-elementen en deze met het toetsenbord hoeven te activeren.
 Gebruikers kunnen bijvoorbeeld de tijdlijn van een element aan de linkerkant van de gebruikersinterface openen door met het toetsenbord naar het besturingselement voor de gebruikersinterface te bladeren en `Return` te selecteren en de sneltoets `Alt + 2` te selecteren.

 <!-- TBD items:

-* The button/menu to toggle between list view and card view exposes relevant info to the screen readers.
+* The option to toggle between list view and card view exposes relevant info to the screen readers.
 What about column view option?
 This info can go into ‘basic handling’ info aka article to ‘understand and use the workspace’.
 * How to open and browse through the profile popup dialog in [!DNL Experience Manager] UI using a keyboard?
 The navigation does not match the order of visual display of options on the UI.
 This info can go into ‘basic handling’ info aka article to ‘understand and use the workspace’.
 What about setting preferences and impersonating a user?
-* Using the [!DNL Experience Manager] tag browser and operating the buttons like delete tag?
+* Using the [!DNL Experience Manager] tag browser and operating the options like delete tag?
 This info can go into ‘basic handling’ info aka article to ‘understand and use the workspace’.
 * Read-only form fields can be focused with the keyboard.
 Can users tab to these fields to understand the contents and are they able to copy text from the fields?
 -->